 The Daily Mile at Home

-Looking for a way to stay active at home over half term?
+Looking for a way to stay active at home?
 Why not try The Daily Mile at Home for the whole family?

 Anyone can take part in The Daily Mile at Home.
 It’s just 15 minutes of walking, jogging or running per day.
 It can be done anywhere; around the garden, on the beach or on the street, but please stick to the current exercise and social distancing guidelines.